Ambient Occlusion

 Computation

 AO is actually the same idea as Reflection Occlusion.
-The biggest difference is that we will use lots of vectors per fragment instead of one.
+The biggest difference is that we will use a hemisphere per fragment instead of one vector.
+To avoid millions of calculations, we will approximate the integral with montecarlo approximation.

 fig 17: Three spheres with different diffuse component